The Alm Canal (Almkanal) - a medieval water supply system of Salzburg

 During the Middle Ages, the urban population faced a significant shortage of potable water.
 The wealthy preferred fermented beverages like beer and wine, while the less fortunate relied primarily on fresh water.

 Would you be inclined to explore the historical background of the water supply in Salzburg?
-How has water purification processes evolved from ancient Rome to contemporary times?
+How have water purification processes evolved from ancient Rome to contemporary times?
 I encourage you to request a tour that encompasses a visit to the Salzburg Waterworks Museum.
 Furthermore, should you visit in September, you will also have the opportunity to explore the ancient tunnels of the Alm Canal.

 /a style="font-size: 8px !important;text-decoration: none !important; color: #E0E0E0 !important;" href="http://www.joompolitan.com/products.html\